 There are 3 main types of gum graft surgery namely connective tissue grafts, free gingival grafts and pedicle grafts.
 Which one will be applied to you depends on your personal needs (how badly your gums are and the chart you have with the Periodontist before the surgery.

 Before the procedure you are more likely to undergo tooth scaling and root planing also called deep cleaning where your gums are lifted and get cleaned.

 Connective Tissue vs Free Gingival Graft Surgery

-The connective tissue and free gingival graft surgery are moreless the same.
-They all involve taking tissue from the roof of your mouth, stitch the area back and then applying the removed tissue to the damaged area.
+The connective tissue and free gingival graft surgery are more the same.
+They all involve taking tissue from the roof of your mouth, stitching the area back and then applying the removed tissue to the damaged area.
 However, what differentiates these two procedures is how they are done.
-In connective grafts, tissues are extracted from the top of your mouth through a little opening also called flap or trap door or a tunnel.
-While with gingival graft no opening is done rather tissues are taken direct from the top layer of palate.
+In connective grafts, tissues are extracted from the top of your mouth through a little opening also called flap or trap door or tunnel.
+With gingival graft no opening is done rather tissues are taken directly from the top layer of the palate.

 In severe cases where no enough tissues can be extracted from your own mouth, alternative tissue from the bank tissue will be used instead.
 This comes with an extra cost to you.